 Our Early Years Curriculum is based on the Early Years Foundation Stage and is planned to lead smoothly into the National Curriculum at KS1 in a way in which is relevant and meaningful to all children.

 Our Foundation Stage is divided into nursery and reception classes.
 Our nursery class has 26 places for children aged between 3 to 4 years with an adult ratio of 1 to 13 (1 qualified teacher and 2 qualified learning support assistants).
-There are 2 Reception class with up to 60 children, for children aged between 4 and 5 years old with two qualified teachers always present, and an additional qualified learning support assistants to support the class throughout the day.
+There is 1 Reception class with up to 30 children, for children aged between 4 and 5 years old with1 qualified teacher always present, and additional qualified learning support assistants to support the class throughout the day.

 We believe that parents are children’s first and most enduring educators and when parents and practitioners work together in Early Years settings, the results have a positive impact on children’s development and learning.
 We encourage parents to contribute to our assessments and provide advice and support on how learning and development can take place at home.

 Each child is assigned a key person who helps to ensure that every child’s care and learning is tailored to meet their individual needs, to help the child become familiar with the setting, offer a settled relationship for the child and build a relationship with their parents (EYFS 2021: 3.27)